Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 - Critical Bugs: 2 / < 3 goal ✓

 **Explanation:**
-"We'll launch publicly when these metrics show YardPass is truly valuable and stable.
+"We'll launch publicly when these metrics show Liventix is truly valuable and stable.
 Your active use and feedback helps us get there!"

 **CTA:**
 "View Detailed Analytics" (for super users/engaged testers)